 What if we need to get more details around these integrations, such as how they’re performing and what failures are causing performance issues?

-When an issue occurs, a developer can quickly zoom in to see an individual invocation of a Lambda function in the context of an end-to-end transaction flow.
+When an issue occurs, a developer can quickly zoom in to see an individual invocation of a Lambda function in the context of end-to-end transaction flow.

-We can then dig into the details for functions and services – including stack trace, inputs, outputs, parameters, environment variables, and correlated logs – in order to isolate root cause.
+We can then dig into the details for functions and services – including stack trace, inputs, outputs, parameters, environment variables, and correlated logs – in order to isolate the root cause.

 Serverless has already shown its potential to revolutionize the way we build and deploy cloud applications.
-But while it solves a lot of problems for developers, particularly in the management of infrastructure, it introduces some new ones of its own, particularly in the areas of monitoring, debugging, testing and tracing.
+But while it solves a lot of problems for developers, particularly in the management of infrastructure, it introduces some new ones of its own, particularly in the areas of monitoring, debugging, testing, and tracing.
 That’s why we see cloud providers and commercial vendors focusing on building the tools to address these problems.